- Intellectual property

-Revista Estomatologia (e-ISNN 2248-7220; DOI.
-10.25100) is a peer-reviewed scientific journal dedicated to the dissemination of new knowledge and information developed from scientific researches on all areas of oral and systemic medicine of the human being.
+Revista Estomatologia (e-ISNN 2248-7220) is a peer-reviewed scientific journal dedicated to the dissemination of new knowledge and information developed from scientific researches on all areas of oral and systemic medicine of the human being.
 It addressees itself primarily to researchers in the field of health sciences, clinicians, university professors, undergraduate and postgraduate students, dental clinicians and specialized practitioners in the field of health sciences.

 Revista Estomatologia (e-ISNN 2248-7220) are summarized and indexed in the following indexes, repositories and catalogs: ICMJE, DOAJ, EBSCO-Fuente Académica, REDIB, LILACs, BIREME, LATINDEX, SHERPA/RoMEO, GALE - Informe Academico and Google Schoolar.
 This journal was founded in 1991 is owned by a non-profit organization, Universidad del Valle, and serves the scientific community strictly following the recommendations of the International Committee of Medical Journal Editors (ICMJE) on publication ethics policies for medical journals.

 All content of the journal, except where identified, is licensed under a Creative Commons attribution-type BY-NC-ND.